LouiseSchaub/louiseschaub.github.io/_pages/teaching.md

 ## <i class="fa-solid fa-graduation-cap section-icon"></i> Teaching at the University of Wuppertal

 My teaching activities focus on scientific computing and machine learning, with an emphasis on both theoretical foundations and practical methods.
+In addition to tutorial instruction, I prepare exercise sheets and supplementary course materials for the following courses.

 ### 2026